syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/templates.md

 ComboBox, and any custom element can be placed as a header element using the **headerTemplate** property.

-In the following sample, the list items and its headers are designed and displayed as two columns similar to multiple columns of the grid.
+In the following sample, the list items and its headers are designed, and displayed as two columns similar to the multiple columns of the grid.

-{% tabs %}

 {% highlight html %}